asmitaj08/myNotes-obsidian-vault/tinker/SEFF_Project/SEFF Kanban.md

 ## #in-progress

 - [ ] Test the new custom binary for BMP180 with nrf52840
-- [ ] Identify the issue, and fix BMP180.cs sensor file in Renode
-- [ ] identify how to deal with delay() in firmware
+- [ ] identify how to deal with delay() in firmware 🔺

 ## #completed

 **Complete**
+- [x] Identify the issue, and fix BMP180.cs sensor file in Renode ✅ 2024-10-20